Swallowtail23/mtgc/README.md

     - sets the function for handling errors (mtg_error)
     - ... and exceptions (mtg_exception)
     - sets the writelog function (to be rewritten)
+    - sets several arrays and variables to allow for changes to cards and types, which would otherwise need to be hard-coded into pages
 3. Read in all functions from functions_new.php
 4. Read in page variable set in secpagesetup.php
     - css version